GusnulMahesa17/GusnulMahesa17/README.md

 ## 🚀 About Me

 - 📚 Currently learning and experimenting with tech, coding, and everything IT.
-- 🛠️ Most of my projects are here—check them out below!
+- 🛠️ Most of my projects are here. check them out below!
 - 😎 Always open to connect and learn from the community.

 ---